SGM Herbert A. Friedman (Ret.)

 Possibly both parties collaborated.
 In a March 1992 Public Broadcasting System Nova

-program, Making a dishonest buck, William Wofford, a pilot of Air America, the
+program, Making a dishonest buck, Robert Wofford, a pilot of Air America, the

 unofficial CIA airline, displayed two notes that he dropped in 1970 on the Laotian city of

 Xam Nua (Samneua), where, in limestone caverns, the Pathet Lao housed their national

 headquarters, a munitions factory, and a cadre training school.
 Nova asserted that the

 notes were probably of CIA origin.
 One of these notes was the 200 kip parody with Ho Chi

 Minh.
 Wofford told me later that he flew one such currency flight about 1969-1970, which

 originated in the CIA's super secret Long Tieng base.
 The complex, designated Lima Site

 I am going to place leaflet .31 here because it shows the exact same banknote that the Lao government parodied.
 The front of the leaflet depicts the back of the Pathet Lao 200 Kip Propaganda Banknote in black and white with the propaganda text diagonally: